 Charitable Donations: Supports tax deductions for charitable contributions and permanent extension of the Individual Retirement Account charitable rollover provisions.

 Scientific Freedom: Advocates freedom of scientific exchange and stronger scientific collaboration to benefit humankind.

 Visa Restrictions: Supports timely screening for visiting scientists and students.
 Commits to assisting federal agencies with technical expertise.

 Biomonitoring: Supports collection of biomonitoring data to better identify, understand, and communicate the potential risks associated with chemical exposures.
 Encourages the development of biomonitoring methodology to track the fate of chemicals, their exposure pathways, uptake mechanisms, and trends in human exposure.

 Chemicals Management & Regulation: Addresses issues of public confidence, risk assessment, the responsibilities of industry, and sustainability.
 Makes recommendations on incorporation of green chemistry principles, data testing and exemptions, and the education and training of chemical scientists.

 Climate: Reviews the science and recommends action on greenhouse gas reduction and climate-change adaptation strategies.
 Encourages continued funding for research into the effects of climate change, while also emphasizing the importance of educating the public on the issue.

-Endocrine Disruption: Endorses expanded education and research as well as the development of more effective methods to reduce the release of endocrine disrupters into the environment and to limit human exposure.
+Endocrine Disruption: Endorses expanded education and research as well as the development of more effective methods to reduce release of endocrine disrupters into the environment as well as human exposure.

-Inherently Safer Technologies (ISTs): Endorses federal support for developing ISTs and greater use of ISTs in reducing risk.
+Inherently Safer Technologies: Endorses federal support for developing IST and greater use of IST in reducing risk.

 Regulation of Laboratory Waste: Reviews the pitfalls of regulations meant for large-scale chemical manufacturing being applied to laboratories.